rngtang/SBOM/documentation/routes.md

 SCRIPTS - All about sbom creation scripts

         1. GET         /scripts/linux
-        Finds a Linux script for downloading and creating an SBOM
+        Finds and downloads a Linux script for downloading and creating an SBOM
         2. GET         /scripts/windows
-        Finds a Windows script for downloading and creating an sbom.
+        Finds and downloads a Windows script for downloading and creating an SBOM.
+        3. GET         /scripts/mac
+        Finds and downloads a Mac script for downloading and creating an SBOM

 AUTHORIZATION - About user authorization